MatthiasKi/pyremto/README.md

 # Installation

-The easiest way to install the package is to obtain it from PyPy
+The easiest way to install the package is to obtain it from PyPi

     python3 -m pip install pyremto